SAP-samples/cloud-extension-graph-sample/documentation/Execute Example Scenario/README.md

 6. Log in to the SAP S/4HANA Cloud system.

-7. Navigate to the *Manage Customer Master Data* transaction.
+7. Navigate to the *Manage Business partner Master Data* transaction.

 8. Create a Business Partner/Customer of type *Organization* with location DE(whichever country was specified in role) and role *FLCU01*.
 Provide language, address, email, and phone number as well for the customer.